This Pedicure is Controversial, But I Wear It Every Summer

 If you want to avoid the overgrown look, consider one of the biggest French pedicure trends.
 Enter: micro tips.
 “The micro French pedicure is gaining huge popularity,” says Naveed.
 “It consists of a very thin tip along the edge of toenails, which provides a clean and understated look.”
 The secret to pulling it off is keeping toenails short and well-groomed.
 This helps enhance the minimalist effect.
 Naveed’s clients also opt for a ‘Frombré’ effect (French ombré) which blends the nude base and milky white tip shades to lend a subtle, modern take on the look.

-Huber-Millet adds that 2025 is seeing a real evolution of the French pedicure: “It’s all about tonal or unexpected color pairings, and playful accents like chrome, shimmer or deep red shades for a moodier take.
+Huber-Millet adds that 2025 is seeing a real evolution of the French pedicure: “It’s all about tonal or unexpected colour pairings and playful accents like chrome, shimmer or deep red shades for a moodier take.
 It’s fresh, flattering and very now.”

 AdvertisementADVERTISEMENT